-Contractor expenses guide -introduction
+Contractor expenses guide -initial thoughts

 First of all, per HM Revenue & Customs (HMRC) guidelines, a business expense is a tax-deductible expense where: